edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 !!!
 INFO
         This ADR does not handle securing the message bus communications between services.
 This need is to be covered universally in an upcoming ADR.

+## Future Considerations

+- If desired, the query commands could return information to make *either* a REST or message request.
+Presumably, the query responses would be the same then for both REST and message query requests so that information returned allows the 3rd party application to choose whether to use REST or message bus to make the command requests.
+- As mentioned in this ADR, eKuiper is allowed access directly to the internal EdgeX message bus.
+This is a special circumstance of 3rd party external system communication.
+In future releases of EdgeX, even eKuiper may be routed through an external to internal message bus bridge for better decoupling and security.
+- As noted, validation of all communications (REST or message bus) should be done in the future.
+- In the future, we might want to think about creating additional APIs for Adding/Updating/Deleting/Query the external subscription (and store them to the RedisDB).
+As part of this consideration, it should be noted that one could also use the Consul UI to change configuration, but this would require the configuration in question be added to the writable section.

 ## Consequences